Smertig/banana/master/_sources/api/tg/types/keyboard_button_request_users.rst.txt

 .. cpp:struct:: banana::api::keyboard_button_request_users_t

    This object defines the criteria used to request suitable users.
-The identifiers of the selected users will be shared with the bot when the corresponding button is pressed.
+Information about the selected users will be shared with the bot when the corresponding button is pressed.
 More about requesting users »

    .. cpp:member:: integer_t request_id